Counselors can change lives.

 That’s one of the many reasons we’re excited about the work we are doing at UWM and why we’re deeply committed to training multiculturally competent counselors who are ready to use their skills to help clients in urban environments.

-Prepares students for work in a variety of community settings such as mental health clinics, community agencies, counseling centers, colleges, universities and businesses.
+The Clinical Mental Health Counseling concentration prepares students for work as licensed professional counselors in a variety of community settings such as mental health clinics, community agencies, counseling centers, colleges, universities and businesses.

 Why Choose Our Program?